Doing business with DNREC during the coronavirus period. More Info

 Yard waste is plant material that comes from lawn maintenance and other gardening and landscaping activities.
-This includes grass clippings, leaves, prunings, brush and shrubbery, garden wastes, Christmas trees, and tree limbs up to four inches in diameter.
-Yard waste is banned from all Delaware landfills.
+This includes grass clippings, leaves, prunings, brush, garden wastes, Christmas trees, and tree limbs up to four inches in diameter.
+Yard waste was banned for disposal from all Delaware landfills as of 2007.

 Due to the statewide ban, yard waste should not go into trash containers.
 In addition to taking up valuable landfill space, yard waste will break down and cause gas to be produced.
 While Delaware’s landfills capture the gas produced on-site, it is constantly being made by the material that is buried at these sites.